asaxena2019/pineapples/README.md

-### Chalkboard App
+### Pineapples Chalkboard App

-Collaborative drawing app using p5.js and Express with Spotify API integeration to stream music
+Creating a collaborative drawing app using p5.js and Express with Spotify API integeration to stream music